 Information includes cutting-edge and time-proven tactics and methods concerning how to locate and catch fish throughout the season, as well as, how to run stealth downriggers, divers, copper, side planners, braid, and more.
-Keating also shares time-honored secrets on how to interpret the environmental conditions such as currents.
+Keating also shares time-honored secrets on how to

 Known as the “The Float Fishing Guy,” author Terry J. Wiest presents his secrets of success for salmon and steelhead in his book Float-Fishing for Salmon and Steelhead.

 Both primary and advanced techniques are covered in the text and are presented in a natural, relatable, and easy to understand way.